TDStrasser/KookaBlockly-Reference/docs/source/loops.rst

 This block runs the blocks nested inside of it for the specified number of times.

-The number of iterations is provided by an input from a numeric value block which can contain a fixed number, a numeric computation, or a variable.
+The number of iterations is provided by an input from a numeric value block which can contain a fixed number (from the :doc:`maths` blocks category), a numeric computation  (using blocks from the :doc:`maths` blocks category), or a variable.
 See also the :doc:`variables` category.

 When the iterations of the loop are complete the program moves on to the blocks below it.